bkreider/puppet-disco/README.md

 ## Warnings

+I haven't run this since Anaconda 0.9.
+This should be seen as a framework for a puppet disco module. i

 This will get Disco 90% installed on a cluster.
 You will still need to configure your Master to take to the disco slaves.

 ## Usage